-Pinellas County dedicated a total of \$98 Million of local funds for the Affordable Housing Program.
-Funds were dedicated to the preservation and development of affordable housing over the next decade.
+Pinellas County has dedicated local funds for the Affordable Housing Development Program.
+The Penny IV funds are dedicated to the preservation and development of affordable housing over the next decade.
 Funds can be used for land acquisition or for capital projects associated with the development, construction, and major rehabilitation of housing units affordable to the local workforce.
-The local funding has leveraged approximately \$299 Million in other private funding for the construction or preservation of 1,479 units of affordable housing.
+In FY23, the County committed over \$18.7M to 5 affordable housing projects that will produce 485 affordable units upon completion.
+The County funds leveraged over \$132M in private funding.
+In total, Penny funding has leveraged approximately \$431M in other private funding for the construction or preservation of 1,964 units of affordable housing.

-Pinellas County acquired a total of 60 parcels in the Dansville NRSA to facilitate comprehensive neighborhood revitalization work.
+Pinellas County acquired a total of 60 parcels in Dansville to facilitate comprehensive neighborhood revitalization work.
 To date, fifty-seven homes have been constructed and sold to eligible households.
-During FY 22-23 the County worked on replating the remaining lots.
+During FY 23 the County worked on finishing the replat of the remaining lots and preparing the lots for sale.

-In the Greater Ridgecrest NRSA, Habitat for Humanity continued constructing and selling homes to households at or below 80% AMI on parcels the County conveyed these parcels to Habitat.
+In the Greater Ridgecrest Area, Habitat for Humanity continued constructing and selling homes to households at or below 80% AMI on parcels the County conveyed to Habitat.